void-inject/My_Automation_Scripts/README.md

 #### Description:

-This Bash script automates the process of checking multiple Git repositories for uncommitted changes and keeping them up to date with the remote repository.
+This script automates the process of checking multiple Git repositories for uncommitted changes and keeps them up to date with the remote repository.

 #### Usage: